Dank Alley, Stench Of Urine And Dead Cat

 He could move fast for a fat man.
 He was halfway down the block and turning into an alley behind the place before I got up to speed.
 I dug in and went after him.

 Even in Founder’s Landing, back alleys smell of rotting garbage, urine, and a mysterious indefinable pong you don’t get anywhere else.
-They do their best here in the Imperial State, but some things you can’t change, and one of them is what back alleys get used for.
+They do their best here in the Imperial State, but some things you can’t change, and one of them is what alleys get used for.

 I skidded to a stop behind Carmody, who wasn’t even panting.
-Don’t get me wrong; the man was soaked with sweat and stank like a wet goat, but his breathing was even.
+Don’t get me wrong; the man was soaked in sweat and stank like a wet goat, but his breathing was even.
 He stopped to glare at me, then whispered something into his wrist com.
 I started to ease away, over behind some garbage cans — dead cat smells better than sweaty cop — but he grabbed my wrist and growled at me in a fierce whisper.

 “Okay, wiseguy; where does it come out?”